 This position reports to the Executive Director and oversees the Communications Manager, who in turn manages the Digital Communications Specialist and is responsible for the day-to-day execution of communications activities and deliverables.

 The location for the position is Clean Energy Canada’s Ottawa, Victoria, or Vancouver offices.

 To excel in this role, you need to be:

 - A proven leader adept at interpersonal communication, mentorship, problem-solving and capable of instilling positive, solutions-oriented thinking in your team, colleagues and external partners.

 - A communications strategist, experienced at developing effective campaigns that use a variety of media (online and offline) to communicate powerful stories that engage and persuade.

 - Nimble, highly collaborative, and open to shifting gears and changing tactics to maximize our impact when the context we’re working in changes.

-- A creative and critical thinker who enjoys experimenting, learning and adapting.
+- A creative and critical thinker who enjoys experimenting, evaluating, learning and adapting.